mumblingdrunkard/mscs-thesis/src/modern-hardware-design/index.typ

 ==== Latches and Flip-Flops

-As mentioned `always_ff` implies that the logic contained inside should require flip-flops for the logic.
+The implication of `always_ff` is that the logic contained inside should require flip-flops for the logic.
 Non-blocking assignments can be implemented using flip-flops as described in the previous chapter.
 By using a flip-flop style circuit, the output is only updated once the clock-signal goes low again.

-Latches are _inferred_ by verilog when a signal is not assigned in all possible cases.
+Latches are inferred at synthesis when a signal is not assigned in all possible cases.
 For example if the `case`-statement was missing cases and did not have a `default` case, the value of `result` would be indeterminate.
 SystemVerilog is defined such that variables retain their previously assigned value unless updated.
 A latch can be used to accomplish this and only enable the latch when there is an updated value available.
 A latch continuously reads and outputs the input value while the enable-signal is active.
-However, this behaviour is commonly undesirable as it is often unintentional and adds more delay, which is why the `always_comb` block exists.
+However, this behaviour is commonly undesirable as it is often unintentional and adds more delay on account of needing to pass through a latch, which is why the `always_comb` block exists to warn the programmer.
 If something inside an `always_comb` block results in an inferred latch, the tooling for the language gives an error or a warning.

 === Scaling Circuits

-With HDLs, it may be easy to forget that the circuit is supposed to go through synthesis.
+With high-level HDLs, it may be easy to forget that the circuit is destined for synthesis.
-For example: variable indexing (where the index might change every cycle) in arrays requires a mux network for each place the array is indexed.
+For example: variable indexing (where the index might change every cycle) in arrays requires a network of muxes for each place the array is indexed.
 Adding more ports to read from an array of values can be even more expensive as it complicates wiring.

 This is more true for arrays of stored values (large flip-flop structures).